sharanyagprasad/sharanyagprasad.github.io/_posts/2024-11-07-terraform_locals.md

 ---

-## 6. Debugging and Flags for Working with Locals
+## 6. Tools and Flags for Debugging Locals

 While Terraform does not offer specific flags for locals, the `terraform console` command can help inspect local values: